jessebuckmann/sample_preparation_module/projects/PrepTheBox_Olaf_and_Noor/Technical_Details/Box_Measurements.md

 Note: all measurements are made in meters.
+Next to that, one needs to substract some distance from both sides due to the precense of the frame of the box.
+The frame beams are approximately 4 cm wide.

 **Top:**